HxxWorkAccount/markdown-note-supports/README.md

 ##### Phone
 <attr labels="samsung;phone brand.apple"></attr>

-##### Also work
+##### Others
 <attr labels="samsung;somelabel.phone brand.apple"></attr>
 ```

-Note that you can write full path like `somelabel.phone brand.apple` but that's not necessary for the plugin recognization.
+You can also write the full path like `somelabel.phone brand.apple`, it's not required for the plugin to recognize it, but more maintainable (because the unique label currently use may become invalid if new labels are added in the future).

 #### Select by labels
-The whole points of using labels is to categorizing knowledge (since knowledge isn't always be a tree-structured).
-For instance, if I want to view all content related to 'fruit' label, the plugin provides a `select by labels` command to gather all relevant header.
+Labels help you organize knowledge (since knowledge isn't always a 'tree-structure').
+For example, to see all content with the 'fruit' label, use the `select by labels` command to gather all headers with 'fruit' label.

-When the command is executed, a selection window will appear.
+When you run the command, a selection window appears:
 ![](image-1.png)

-Unfortunately, VSCode currently doesn't provide a tree-selection API, so I had to simulate this functionality using a list view XD.
-You can then select the desired labels (multiple selections allowed).
+> Unfortunately, VSCode doesn't have a tree-selection API, so I uses a list view

-Note that if you select a parent label, all its child labels will be automatically included (though this isn't visually indicated on the UI).
+You can select multiple labels.
+If you select a parent label, all its child labels are included (not shown in the UI).

-After confirming your selection, the plugin will generate a markdown file containing a list of references to all relevant headers.
-You can click on any reference to jump directly to the corresponding section.
+After you confirm, the plugin makes a markdown file with links to all matching headers.
+Click a link to jump to that section.

 ![](image-2.png)

 ### Todo
-- [ ] warn invalid relative addresses in .md
+- [x] Warn about invalid relative links in .md
-- [ ] warn invalid labels in .md
+- [x] Warn about invalid labels in .md

 ## Release Notes

-empty
+### v0.0.2
+- Improved rename (F2)
+- Warn about invalid relative links in .md
+- Warn about invalid labels in .md